 Let’s say you wrote an article on the best things to do when you visit New York.
 You can still use a major chunk of that blog and update it for the newer year.
 Here you can delete any broken links, shut down places, places that are in renovation.
 Instead, you can add places that are new, that have just been opened etc. Give your audience the same content in a different packaging so that it may be useful for them and you.
 This can cause an increase in the organic traffic up to 62% on the same post.
 So breathe new life into those old posts and with them into your traffic as well.

-These are just a few of the many techniques out there, and by all mean, try them out.
+These are just a few of the many techniques out there, and by all mean, our SEO Toronto team suggest you to try them out.
 You never know what might spark traffic onto your page and put your rankings ahead.
 Link building should always be a priority though since that is the way most of the rankings and thus traffic is decided.
 Everything is subject to change though, what works now, may not work in the future so you will keep having to adjust your techniques accordingly.